taskett/taskett/_posts/2019-11-28-year_review.md

 ## What’s in store for 2020?

-This year, I want to give myself lots of room to breathe.
+In 2020, I want to give myself lots of room to breathe.
 To recover.
 To start over on a healthy foundation.
 So with that in mind, my main goals for 2020 are:

 * Simplify my Life
 * Follow the Magic